equaynor/heritage-housing-issues/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

-## Business Requirements
+## **3. Business Requirements**

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+Our client, who has inherited four houses in Ames, Iowa, has requested our assistance in maximizing the sales price for these properties.
+Despite her excellent understanding of property prices in her own state and residential area, she is concerned that relying on her current knowledge may lead to inaccurate appraisals, as the factors that make a house desirable and valuable in her area may differ from those in Ames, Iowa.

+Our client has provided us with a public dataset containing house prices for Ames, Iowa.
+We have agreed to support her in addressing the following business requirements:

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+* **BR1:** The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.

-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+* **BR2:** The client is interested in predicting the house sales price from her 4 inherited houses, and any other house in Ames, Iowa.

+To address these business requirements, we will break down the project into manageable epics and user stories.
+Each user story will be further divided into tasks, which will be implemented using an agile process.
+This approach will enable us to deliver a high-quality solution that meets our client's needs and expectations.

 ## Hypothesis and how to validate?